ausbiopathgenDB/AustralianBiosecurityGenomicDatabase/README.md

 -	If further analysis indicates that the virus is notifiable, then the relevant State Veterinary Laboratory or the Office of the Chief Veterinary Officer should be contacted (see below).

 ### Medium confidence
--	Criteria: Virus genome sequence in the Australian Biosecurity Genomic Database has >10% coverage by reads with <95% pairwise nucleotide identity.
+-	Criteria: Virus genome sequence in the Australian Biosecurity Genomic Database has >10% coverage by reads with <95% pairwise nucleotide identity or <10% coverage by reads with >95% pairwise nucleotide identity.
--	This level of virus genome coverage indicates that the notifiable virus or a closely related virus are possibly present in the sample.
+-	This level of virus genome coverage indicates that the notifiable virus or a closely related virus are possibly present in the sample, but could also be due to other factors, such as contamination.
 -	Further analyses of the HTS data should be performed to determine what virus is present in the sample, including an investigation into whether there is read coverage of a region used for species/strain demarcation (see below).
 -	If further analysis indicates that the virus is notifiable, then the relevant State Veterinary Laboratory or the Office of the Chief Veterinary Officer should be contacted (see below).